Russian influencers thrived on Instagram after pressure on Facebook, Twitter

 The majority of the posts on Instagram were memes, which were often recycled and posted across multiple accounts.
 The top two posts before the US election in 2016 were the exact same images, posted twice, amassing 87,750 likes and then 84,469 likes the second time.

-Because of Instagram's viral nature, many of these Russian-influenced memes are still floating around the social network, as people share the divisive posts without knowing its original source.
+Because of Instagram's viral nature, many of these Russian-influenced memes are still floating around the social network, as people share the divisive posts without knowing the original source.

 "These memes continue to be spread within the communities they were targeting, particularly the content by the lesser-known or quietly-removed pages," the report said.

 While Facebook has developed artificial intelligence to seek out disinformation in text-based posts, it's still catching up with propaganda tucked away in memes.
-In September, the social network announced in a blog post that it was using machine learning to help it detect issues in memes.
+In September, the social network said that it's using machine learning to help it detect issues in memes.

 The researchers expect to see Russian efforts continue for the US presidential election in 2020, with a focus on secondary platforms like Instagram, as well as chat services.
 The shift keeps Russian propaganda more hidden and allows disinformation to spread well after the accounts have been banned.